adeshsapra/JOBHIRENCE/README.md

 ## 🌐 Project Overview

-**JobHirence** is a user-friendly online job portal system developed after analyzing multiple job sites to address common challenges in recruitment platforms.
-The key goal of this project is to streamline the hiring process for both job seekers and employers—making it more efficient, flexible, and accessible.
+**JobHirence** is a user-friendly online job portal developed after analyzing multiple job sites to address common recruitment challenges.
+The goal is to make hiring more **efficient**, **flexible**, and **accessible** for both job seekers and employers.

-One of the standout features of JobHirence is the dual-role functionality, where a user can apply for jobs as a candidate and also act as an employer to post and manage their own job listings.
-This empowers users to hire candidates, manage applications, and build a network—all from a single account.
+A standout feature is the **dual-role functionality**, allowing users to apply for jobs as candidates and also act as employers to post and manage their own listings.
+This empowers users to hire, manage applications, and grow their network—all from a single account.

-Built with PHP, Laravel, and MySQL, it features real-time tracking, social login, password recovery, and role-based panels for users, companies, and admins—reducing manual work and improving efficiency in hiring workflows.
+Built with Laravel (PHP) and MySQL, JobHirence includes real-time tracking, social login, password recovery, and role-based panels for users, companies, and admins—reducing manual work and streamlining workflows.

 ---